She wasn’t what you would call beautiful. She was just a red-haired

 "That’s not all.
 I want one of these

 intercom businesses set up, too.
 Between all of the rooms.
-So he
+So

+a hurry.
 His voice isn’t too strong."

 "We can take care of that."